-You can get your hands on the digital edition of Glen Cook's Darkwar for only 3.64$ here.
+You can now get your hands on the digital edition of Ken Liu's The Paper Menagerie and Other Stories for only 1.99$ here.

 Here's the blurb: